 Address: 198 NE 123rd St, Newport, OR 97365, United States

 Beverly beach state park is a beach on the Oregon coast.
 It is a low-elevation beach located in the community of Wheeler, Oregon.
 It is a popular beach for visitors from Portland and the surrounding areas, as well as other beachgoers who are camped on the beach.
 It is a popular spot for surfing and fishing and It is a state recreation site that offers a boat launch, picnicking areas, and beach access.

 The national recreation area designation for the Oregon coast is a designation of federally owned land that is managed by one of eleven national park service units.
 It is a beautiful place to visit year-round.

-The beach is a favourite spot for visitors because of its easy access and it also has a few unique features, such as a tidepool park and a historic lighthouse.
+The beach is a favorite spot for visitors because of its easy access, and it also has a few unique features, such as a tidepool park and a historic lighthouse.
 It is named for its proximity to the town of Beverly beach.
 It is within a unit of the Oregon coast state parks.

 9. Harris Beach State Park

 Address: U.S. 101, Brookings, OR 97415, United States

 Harris beach state park is a popular spot for beachcombing and hiking.
 It is a beautiful place to behold the scenery and the water.
 Harris beach state park is on the edge of the river, which means that the beach isn’t very wide.
 The beach is also relatively shallow and is mostly made up of sand with some large jagged rocks.
 The park is a popular spot with serious beachcombers and hikers.